 No, oxycodone is not commonly employed as an addiction treatment.
 Conversely, this opioid medication itself presents significant risks of misuse, addiction, and dependency.
 These potential dangers have led to its classification as a controlled substance.

-The primary approach for addressing opioid addiction focuses on helping affected individuals decrease or eliminate their opiate dependence and attain sustained recovery.
-This typically involves comprehensive addiction treatment protocols, which may incorporate behavioral therapy, medication-assisted treatment (MAT), and detoxification procedures.
+The primary approach for addressing opioid addiction focuses on helping affected individuals decrease or eliminate their opiate dependence, often using treatments like Suboxone for alcohol or other forms of MAT, and attain sustained recovery.
+This typically involves comprehensive addiction treatment protocols, which may incorporate behavioral therapy, medication-assisted treatment (MAT), and detox medications for opiates to ease withdrawal symptoms and support recovery.

 The health risks of oxycodone include respiratory depression, sedation, risk of addiction and dependence, misuse and overdose, and adverse effects on mental health.